The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics

 For the main study, participants had to complete all three writing tasks, essential for internalising their understanding of data visualisations.
 Incomplete responses, including failure to complete any writing task or the entire survey, were deemed invalid.
 Out of the 141 responses received, 24 were invalid due to incomplete writing tasks, resulting in a final sample of 117 valid responses.
 Specifically, 36 participants completed the data storytelling condition, 41 completed the passive GenAI agents condition, and 40 completed the proactive GenAI agents condition.

 The participants came from six different regions, with the majority coming from North America/Central America (51), Europe (28), and Africa (25).
 The remainder were from Australia (5), South America (4), and other regions (4).
 They identified as female (68), male (48), and non-binary (1).
-The age distribution was predominantly within the 25-34 years old range (47), followed by 18-24 years old (41), 35-44 years old (16), 45-54 years old (8), 55-64 years old (3), and 65+ years old (2).
-Most participants attained a Bachelor's degree (55) or high school or equivalent education (28), while others held a Master's degree (15), vocational training or diploma (11), Doctorate (4), or other qualifications (4).
 Regarding experience with data analysis, most participants were at an intermediate level (50), with a moderate level of experience.
 Others were beginners (36), advanced users (17), had no experience (12), or were experts (2).
 In terms of familiarity with GenAI tools, most participants were at an intermediate level (63), having used the tools on several occasions.
 Others were beginners (34), advanced users (15), experts (4), or had no prior experience (1).